Fy-/FyRest/README.md

 ## CLI Commands
 Fyrest provides three CLI commands to help you generate TypeScript types and fetch functions for your API:

-1.  `flask rest-get-types`: Prints the TypeScript types for your API.
-2.  `flask rest-get-fetch`: Prints the TypeScript fetch functions for your API.
-3.  `flask rest-all`: Prints both the TypeScript types and fetch functions for your API.
+`flask rest-all`: Prints both the TypeScript types and fetch functions for your API.

-These commands will output the TypeScript types and fetch functions as requested.
+This command will output the TypeScript types and fetch functions as requested.
+Or you can just access https://localhost:5000/ts

 ```bash
 $ flask rest-all